cyrex562/imgui-rs/docs/README.md

 Sponsors
 --------

-Ongoing Dear ImGui development is and has been financially supported by users and private sponsors.
+Ongoing Dear Imgui development is and has been financially supported by users and private sponsors.
-<BR>Please see **[detailed list of current and past Dear ImGui supporters](https://github.com/ocornut/imgui/wiki/Sponsors)** for details.
+<BR>Please see **[detailed list of current and past Dear Imgui supporters](https://github.com/ocornut/imgui/wiki/Sponsors)** for details.
 <BR>From November 2014 to December 2019, ongoing development has also been financially supported by its users on Patreon and through individual donations.

 **THANK YOU to all past and present supporters for helping to keep this project alive and thriving!**

-Dear ImGui is using software and services provided free of charge for open source projects:
+Dear Imgui is using software and services provided free of charge for open source projects:
 - [PVS-Studio](https://www.viva64.com/en/b/0570/) for static analysis.
 - [GitHub actions](https://github.com/features/actions) for continuous integration systems.
 - [OpenCppCoverage](https://github.com/OpenCppCoverage/OpenCppCoverage) for code coverage analysis.